The Search for The Lost City of Troy's Golden Treasure

 TREASURE LOST--TREASURE FOUND

 Schliemann, after his worldwide triumph over the discovery of Troy, turned his attention to Mycenae, the great Greek city that Agamemnon left as he lead his army to besiege Troy.
-Wonderful discoveries awaited Schliemann, but these are better left for the nest article, "Schliemann: His Search for Mycenae" in a future issue of Treasure Quest Magazine.
-His enemies called him a lunatic, his friends a genius.
+Schliemann's enemies called him a lunatic, his friends a genius.
 But his accomplishments are still envied by treasure hunters and archaeologists.